-Bystanders are more likely to help when told why the action is wrong or what to do.
+Research finds that bystanders are more likely to help when told why the action is wrong or what to do.
 Students could:

-Review why it's wrong: "This isn't right!"
+- Review why it's wrong: "This isn't right!"
 "This is mean!"
 "You'll get suspended."
-"You'll hurt him."

-Offer a remedy: "Go get help!"
+"You'll hurt him." - Offer a remedy: "Go get help!"
 "Let's work this out with Coach."